Mickey1018/Data_Science_Final_Project_Harvard/README.md

-# EDX_Data_Science_Final_PROJECT
+# Data_Science_Final_Project_Harvard
-This is the final project in edx data science course
+This is the final project in data science course organized by Harvard University cooperate with EDX.